seancorfield/seancorfield.github.io/content/md/posts/2021/10/01/deps-edn-monorepo-6.md

 {:title "deps.edn and monorepos VI (Polylith)",
  :date "2021-10-01 23:00:00",
- :tags ["clojure" "monorepo" "polylith" "tools.build"]}
+ :tags ["clojure" "monorepo" "polylith" "tools.build" "new relic"]}

 This is part of an ongoing series of blog posts about our ever-evolving use of the Clojure CLI, `deps.edn`, and [Polylith](https://polylith.gitbook.io/), with our monorepo at